yuvalmGS/gigaspaces-wiki-jekyll/xap97net/change-api.markdown

 # Using Change with the Embedded model

-With the depanlinkembedded modeltengahlink./modeling-your-data.html#Embedded vs. Non-Embedded Relationshipsbelakanglink, updating (as well adding or removing) a nested collection with large number of elements **must use the change API** since the default behavior would be to replicate the entire space object and its nested collection elements from the primary to the backup (or other replica primary copies when using the sync-replicate or the async-replicated cluster schema).
+With the [embedded model](./modeling-your-data.html#Embedded vs. Non-Embedded Relationships), updating (as well adding or removing) a nested collection with large number of elements **must use the change API** since the default behavior would be to replicate the entire space object and its nested collection elements from the primary to the backup (or other replica primary copies when using the sync-replicate or the async-replicated cluster schema).
 The Change API reduces the CPU utilization at the primary side, reduce the serialization overhead and reduce the garbage collection activity both at the primary and backup.
 This improves the overall system stability significantly.

 # Change Result